yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 **Bitcoin-explorer's (bx)** command line interface (CLI), part of the libbitcoin tool suite, provides very substantial support for the following Bitcoin Improvement Proposals (BIP): 32, 38, 39, 44 and 63.
 BIP 44 capabilities supporting alternative cryptocurrency coins (altcoins) results from how bx BIP 32 commands are piped to one another.
 The application of the BIP 44 related table below facilitates the extension of BIPS 32 and 38 to altcoins.
 Behaviors associated with using column version values from the first row of the "BIP44 Altcoin Version Mapping Table" below are integrated into bitcoin-explorer's commands as defaults.

 The libbitcoin team has a comprehensive understanding of this table's version values for the first row, Bitcoin (**BTC**), and has recently updated the bx CLI to support 100+ other altcoins.
 This awareness might create a common client-side code base, a merge, fostering convergence of existing Bitcoin altcoin code forks.
 However, such decisions will be at the discretion of altcoin main branch developers.
-Substantial server-side **bitcoin-server (bs)** node convergence opportunities will also emerge when libbitcoin supports *pluggable consensus modules*, but this Wiki article only mentions this concept for a later article.
+Substantial server-side [bitcoin-server](https://github.com/master/libbitcoin-server) node convergence opportunities will also emerge when libbitcoin supports *pluggable consensus modules*, but this Wiki article only mentions this concept for a later article.

 The table below is a work-in-progress, but when completed will become an exemplar, providing important `--version` values.
 The utility of these values is demonstrated by example sets #1, #4, #5, and #6 below for the **DASH** altcoin (row entry 6, or coin type 5) to demonstrate how BIPs 32, 38, 39 and 44 can be tightly integrated with minor extensions to coherently support altcoins using a unified codebase.
 It is very important for wallet developers to understand the concepts being espoused here to minimize wallet complexity while supporting multiple currencies simultaneously using a common BIP 32 hierarchical deterministic (HD) framework.